 The music for this film was written by the legendary composer Bernard Herrmann (perhaps best known for his collaborations with Alfred Hitchcock on four of his films, including Psycho).
 I haven’t found many interviews with Herrmann thus far, so it is fascinating to hear him talking about his work with any film.
 I admit I haven’t actually seen The Bride Wore Black (not yet anyway), but after watching this interview and reading more about the plot, I definitely need to check this film out.

 What do you think of Bernard Herrmann talking about The Bride Wore Black?
 Have you seen the film?
 And if you have, what did you think of it?
-I’d love to hear about it in the comments below, have a great Monday!!
+I’d love to hear about it in the comments below!

 Don’t forget to like Film Music Central on Facebook 🙂